DataDog/integrations-core/cisco_secure_firewall/README.md

 On systems using Syslog, if the Agent listens for Cisco Secure Firewall logs on port 514, the following error can appear in the Agent logs: `Can't start UDP forwarder on port 514: listen udp :514: bind: address already in use`.

 This error occurs because by default, Syslog listens on port 514.
 To resolve this error, take **one** of the following steps:
-- Disable Syslog
+- Disable Syslog.
-- Configure the Agent to listen on a different, available port
+- Configure the Agent to listen on a different, available port.

 For any further assistance, contact [Datadog support][3].